 Introducing Orb

-A native macOS menu-bar app that keeps your agent sessions one keystroke away: a Liquid-Glass dock with a live terminal and per-Space session bubbles.
+A native macOS menu-bar app that keeps your agent sessions one keystroke away: a Liquid-Glass dock with a live terminal and a column of titled session bubbles.

 If you live in Claude Code, you probably have more than one session going at once: one refactoring a module, one writing tests, one you left running an hour ago and half-forgot about.
 Terminal tabs and windows scatter them across your desktop.
 Orb keeps them in one place, one keystroke away.